 A Year in the Life of an Author

-This month sees a lot of anniversaries for me.
-In the last year my life has changed radically and I would like to take the time to wander through the months with you-if you have no objections.
+A Year in the Life of an Author: This month sees a lot of anniversaries for me.
+In the last year, my life has changed radically and I would like to take the time to wander through the months with you-if you have no objections.

 All through the summer, with nothing little to do, I could not bear just sitting down and watching endless hours of boring TV the urge to write took over my time.
-I was writing on average a 3,500 word to 5,000 word story every other day.
+I was writing on average a 3,500 word to a 5,000-word story every other day.
 This got so addictive I had to be told to take an enforced rest by my friends.

 November & December passed quietly, as I wrote more stories and entered contests that got nowhere thus came the decision not to enter any again.
 One Irish magazine prompted an article on In-house favourites as I sent in articles, only to find they only printed Irish writers they knew.

-New year came in and I was trying to get an article in a magazine ran by Stephen Hines, while after tweaking it many times I got the sub-editor to approve it, Mr.Hines refused to print it on line.
+The new year came in and I was trying to get an article in a magazine ran by Stephen Hines, while after tweaking it many times I got the sub-editor to approve it, Mr.Hines refused to print it online.
 By this time I was nearing another low point when 2 good friends pointed me to Angie’s diary.
 To Gwen Steel & Paula Shene I owe a big hug of thanks as Angie’s has been a Godsend to many of us Indie writers.
 The same article that got rejected got published here within a week and so started another new chapter.

-Over the ensuing months I have had many articles published by Angie, one more published in A long story short about pen names.
-I contacted two magazines of our page here.
+Over the ensuing months, I have had many articles published by Angie, one more published in A long story short about pen names.
+I contacted two magazines on our page here.
 Suspense magazine seemed genuinely interested in Pat Canella, I am still waiting to hear from them.
 I have had two stories printed in a US anthology as recent as the last weekend of May.

 The year came to a close yesterday when I was talking to the physiotherapist, we were discussing how things had gone.
 When I first went to see Ali, one of my goal was to be able to use the train service again.
 That is no longer an option as I can just about manage our stairs, I have no strength or support in my left ankle now.
 I tried doing heel raises yesterday and could not lift the heel off the floor.